troglobit/inadyn/README.md

 Inadyn supports updating several DDNS servers, several accounts even on different DDNS providers.
 The following example config file illustrates how it can be used.
-Feature is courtesy of [Christian Eyrich][].
+Originally contributed by [Christian Eyrich][].

-Example `/etc/inadyn.conf`:

-    background
-    verbose        1
+Example `/etc/inadyn.conf` using *new Inadyn v2.0 file format*:

+    # Inadyn v2.0 Configuration file format
-    period         300
+    period          = 300
-    cache-dir      /mnt/ddns
+    cache-dir       = "/mnt/ddns"
-    startup-delay  60
-    #logfile /var/log/ddns.log

-    system default@dyndns.org
+    provider default@dyndns.org {
-      ssl
+	    ssl         = true
-      username yxxx
+        username    = charlie
-      password xyxx
+        password    = snoopy
-      alias yyy
-      alias zzz
+        alias       = { "peanuts", "woodstock" }
+	}

-    system default@no-ip.com
+    provider default@no-ip.com {
-      username xxyx
+        username    = ian
-      password xxxy
+        password    = secret
-      alias yyy
+        alias       = flemming
+	}

-    system default@tunnelbroker.net
+    provider default@tunnelbroker.net {
-      ssl
+        ssl         = true
-      username xyzzy
+        username    = futurekid
-      password update-key-in-advanced-tab
+        password    = dreoadsad/+dsad21321    # update-key-in-advanced-tab
-      alias tunnel-id
+        alias       = 1234534245321           # tunnel-id
+	}

-In a multi-user setup, make sure to chmod your .conf to 600 (read-write only by you/root) to prevent other users from accessing your DDNS server credentials.
+**NOTE:** In a multi-user setup, make sure to chmod your .conf to 600 (read-write only by you/root) to prevent other users from accessing your DDNS server credentials.

-Note, here only the DynDNS account uses SSL, the No-IP account will still use regular HTTP.
-See below for SSL build instructions.
+Note, here only the DynDNS and Tunnelbroker accounts use SSL, the No-IP account will still use regular HTTP.
+See below for more on SSL.

-The example also has a cache directory specified, which in this case is a persistent store for the three cache files `/mnt/ddns/yyy.dyndns.org.cache`, `/mnt/ddns/zzz.dyndns.org.cache` and `/mnt/ddns/yyy.no-ip.com.cache`
+We also define a custom cache directory, which in this case is a system specific persistent store for caching your IP as reported to each provider.
+Inadyn use this to ensure you are not locked out of your account for excessive updates due to your device constantly rebooting or Inadyn restarting, for any erroneous reason.

 The last system defined is the IPv6 <https://tunnelbroker.net> service provided by Hurricane Electric.
 Here `alias` is set to the tunnel ID